-5.2.2 Entrepreneurs Implementation of Advice
+4.2.4 Entrepreneurs Implementation of Advice

-In this section, I propose a binary choice model for advice implementation.
-Entrepreneurs receive advice in the form of objectives to accomplish, which can either align with their originally proposed objectives or be adjusted by mentors.
-Each piece of advice, r, is characterized by (Objective, Adjustment, where Objective represents the type of task from the 10 categories of objectives, and Adjustment is a binary variable indicating whether the objective has been adjusted by mentors or remains aligned with the entrepreneur's initial plan.
-The decision to implement or ignore this advice depends on the startups' perceived net benefit of implementation which depends on the potential quality improvement benefit of implementation, the level of adjustment to the objective, and the type of advice given.
+In this section, I propose a binary choice model of the advice implementation.
+The entrepreneurs receive advice in the form of objectives to accomplish.
+The decision to implement or ignore this advice depends on the startups' perceived net benefit of implementation which depends on the potential quality improvement benefit of implementation, their level of disagreement with the advice, and the type of advice given.
 At each session, an entrepreneur receives three piece of advice than are ranked based on their priority.
-The decision to implement each piece of advice is made independently of other advice and is time independent.
-Let $a{jrt}$ be the indicator variable that takes the value 1 if entrepreneur j chooses to implement advice r, and 0 otherwise.
+I assume the decision to implement each piece of advice is made independently of other advice and is time independent.
+Let a{jr} be the indicator variable that takes the value 1 if entrepreneur j chooses to implement advice r, and 0 otherwise.

-In this model, I do not explicitly model the objective-setting process and in the counterfactual analysis, I will evaluate an alternative objective setting process where mentors do not intervene in the entrepreneurs original plan and the counterfactual advice is then original objectives proposed by entrepreneurs without any intervention form mentors. entrepreneurs decision on proposing objective and mentors decision on whether to adjust these proposals is not explicitly modeled.
-By this simplification, the model focuses on the outcomes of advice implementation to capture the heterogeneity in the perceived net benefit of advice from entrepreneur's point of view based on the level of adjustment and type of objective.
-For example for easier types of objective, entrepreneur might see more benefit in implementing even if the plan has been adjusted by mentors, but for other types of objective they might choose to ignore the advice.
+In this model, entrepreneurs decision on proposing advice and mentors decision on whether agree or disagree with these proposals is not explicitly modeled.
+By this simplification, the model focuses on the outcomes of advice implementation to capture the heterogeneity in the perceived net benefit of advice from entrepreneur's point of view based on the level of disagreement and type of advice.
+For example for easier types of advice, entrepreneur might see more benefit in implementing even if they disagree, but for other types of advice they might choose to ignore the advice.
+The endogenous choice of advice by entrepreneurs and mentors can be an extension of this model to further explore the strategic choice of advice.

-Let $Agree{jr}$ be a binary variable indicating whether the startup agrees with the objective ( $Agree{jr} = 1$ if they agree, 0 otherwise).
-The utility of entrepreneur j from implementing the advice r = (Objective, Adjustment) is:
+Let $Agree{jr}$ be a binary variable indicating whether the startup agrees with the advice $(Agree{jr} = 1 \text{ if they agree, } 0 \text{ otherwise})$.
+The utility of entrepreneur j from implementing the advice r is: